1871fotc/1871fotc.github.io/docs/headstones/demolished-toowong-headstones.md

 -->

 ??? directions "About the data"

+    The table has a row per Grave Report.
+Some Grave Reports have been lost, and although headstones and grave surrounds were removed, there is no entry in the table for these.

     **Headstone Location**

     - The headstone location is in Portion - Section - Grave format.
+    - A Grave Report may include grave sites in multiple locations.
+If so, multiple locations are provided in the one entry.
     - Links go to the [Brisbane City Council Memorial Search](https://brisbane.discovereverafter.com).
 The link is only for one person buried in the grave and may not show all people buried in large grave sites.

     **First Name(s)**